Amir al-Mu'minin: History

+Modern usage

 When Hussein bin Ali was buried in the compound of the Al-Aqsa Mosque as a caliph in 1931, the following inscription was written on the window above his tomb: هَذَا قَبْرُ أَمِيرِ ٱلْمُؤْمِنِينَ ٱلْحُسَيْن بْنُ عَلِي, which translates to "This is the tomb of the Commander of the Faithful, Hussein bin Ali."

 In 1996, the title was adopted by the Taliban leader Muhammad Umar.
 Mullah Mohammed Omar was conferred the title in April 1996 by a Taliban-convened shura (شُورَىٰ) of approximately 1000-1500 Afghan ulama in Kandahar, when he displayed the Cloak of Muhammad before the crowd.
 The title granted legitimacy to Omar's leadership of Afghanistan and his declared jihad against the government led by Burhanuddin Rabbani.
 Omar was still referred to as ʾAmīr al-Muʾminīn by his followers and other jihadists, notably al-Qaeda leader Ayman al-Zawahiri.
 Mullah Akhtar Mohammad Mansoor, the successor of Mullah Omar, was conferred the title in July 2015 upon his appointment as the new leader of the Taliban.
 Hibatullah Akhundzada, the third Supreme Leader of the Taliban, was also conferred the title upon his election in 2016 and became the Leader of Afghanistan in 2021.

-In 2005, the Islamic State leader Abu Umar al-Baghdadi adopted the title, nine years before the Islamic State proclaimed its caliphate in 2014.
+In 2005, the Islamic State leader Abu Omar al-Baghdadi adopted the title, nine years before the Islamic State proclaimed its caliphate in 2014.
 Abu Umar al-Baghdadi was conferred the title after his appointment in October 2006 by the Mujahideen Shura Council as the first Emir of the newly declared Islamic State of Iraq.
 As Richard Pennell commented, by claiming the title they positioned themselves as potential "caliphs-in-waiting", but for the moment, the title was simply the expression of their claim to an overarching "activist authority" over the areas they controlled.

-Shi'a views
+Abu Bakr al-Baghdadi, the successor of Abu Omar after his death in 2010, also adopted the title.

+Views

-Twelver
+Twelver Shi'ism

 Twelver Shias apply the title exclusively to Ali, the cousin and son-in-law of Muhammad, regarded as the first Imam by Shia Muslims and officially designated successor (caliph) to Muhammad.

 Ismailism

 The Isma'ili Fatimid caliphs used the title as part of their titulature, and in the Nizari branch of Isma'ilism, the ʾAmīr al-Muʾminīn is always the current Imam of the Time.
-In Nasir al-Din al-Tusi's The Voyage (Sayr wa-Suluk), he explains that the hearts of the believers are attached to the Commander of the Believers, not just the Command (written word) itself.
+In Nasir al-Din al-Tusi's The Voyage (Sayr wa-Suluk), he explains that the hearts of the believers are attached to the Commander of the Believers, not just the Command (Quran) itself.
 There is always a present living imam in the world, and following him, a believer could never go astray.